British Army mess dress: Royal Army Dental Corps

 For officers, a single-breasted royal blue mess jacket with four gold buttons, with a green shawl collar with corps badge on each lapel, green shoulder straps, and green cuffs is worn.
 A single-breasted green waistcoat without lapels with four gold buttons is also worn.
 The version worn by NCOs has no shoulder straps, lacks the green cuffs and features rank stripes on the upper right arm, but is in all other respects the same.

 Intelligence Corps

-For officers, a single-breasted cypress green mess jacket with no buttons, with a French grey shawl collar with corps badge on each lapel, French grey shoulder straps, and French grey cuffs is worn.
+For officers, a single-breasted cypress green mess jacket with no buttons, with a French grey shawl collar with corps badge on each lapel, French grey shoulder straps, and French grey pointed cuffs is worn.
 A single-breasted French grey lapelled waistcoat with four gold buttons is also worn.
 The version worn by NCOs has no shoulder straps, lacks the French grey cuffs and features rank stripes on the upper right arm, but is in all other respects identical.